moan0s/notfellchen/docs/API/index.rst

 .. warning::
-    Usage or creation of content still has to follow the terms of Notfellchen.org Copyright of content is often held by rescue organizations, so you are not allowed to simply mirror content.
+    Usage or creation of content still has to follow the terms of notfellchen.org.
+    Copyright of content is often held by rescue organizations, so you are not allowed to simply mirror content.
-    Talk to the Notfellchen-Team if you want develop such things.
+    Talk to the notfellchen team if you want develop such things.

 Endpoints